 Tankless hot water heaters are a great investment for your home or business.
-Although it’s less common compared to tank water heaters, like any appliance or material possession, potential problems can arise.
-Here are six of the most common problems and maintenance concerns that you could experience with your tankless hot water heater.
+Our team of experts is here for all of your tankless water heater repair needs.
+Although these units are less common compared to the average water heaters, like any appliance or material possession, potential problems can arise.
+Here are six of the most common problems and maintenance concerns that you could experience with your tankless water heater.

 - Mineral Buildup.
 Depending on the hardness of you water, you may experience minimal buildup.
 Typical culprits of this are calcium and/or magnesium in your water.
 Prevention is key to this issue.
 You can install a water softener to the front end of the system, or you could perform a yearly flush to avoid build-up of the scaly minerals.
 Many versions of tankless heaters have sensors to detect mineral build up to signal maintenance or for you to flush the water from the system.

 - System Overload.
 Each system is equipped to provide a certain amount of hot water per minute.
 If your family or household exceed this measure then you may experience system overload.
 Each tank is labeled with its FHR, the first hour rating (FHR).
 The first hour rating is the measure of how much hot water the heater will deliver during a busy hour, typically first thing in the morning when household members are showering.
 The FHR is on the heater’s yellow EnergyGuide label.
 Basically, system overload is when the system isn’t able to keep up with the demand.
 Installing the correct size system and FHR from the get-go is key to system overload prevention.
 Unexpected increase in family size or demand?
 Consult with us as your professionals to determine how to remedy this problem.